 Solaris supports two types of font representation: outline fonts and bitmap fonts.
-In the X server, outline fonts can be scaled to any size; in Display PostScript they can also be rotated and skewed.
 To display a letter from an outline font, the server scales and rotates only the outline of the character.
 This repositioned outline is then rendered into pixel form (bitmap) for display on the screen.
 This rendered bitmap is also stored in the glyph cache for reuse.

-Because certain font sizes occur frequently, they are also kept in separate files in prerendered bitmap form.
+Because certain font sizes occur frequently, they are also kept in separate files in pre-rendered bitmap form.
 This saves the server from having to scale and render them.
 However, the resulting bitmap fonts can be displayed in only one size and orientation.
-Some of these fonts have also been hand-tuned to look better and be more readable.
+Some of the fonts have also been hand-tuned to look better and be more readable.
 As they are encountered, these bitmaps are also placed in the glyph cache.
 The recommended bitmap format is the portable compiled format (.pcf).